pappasam/pappasam.github.io/content/articles/coc-plugin.md

 modified: 2020-08-14
 tags: vim, neovim, lsp
 summary: Build a "coc.nvim" extension that wraps an executable language server.
 You should learn what makes coc a stand-out LSP client and be able to write your own coc extension.
-description: Build a "coc.nvim" extension that wraps an executable language server.
 ---

 [TOC]